What is World Book Night?

 Please let us know as soon as possible by sending an email to firstname.lastname@example.org

 I’m excited but also nervous about giving out my books; can you give me any advice?

-Whether you’re from an organisation receiving our publisher-donated books, or you’re an individual giving away your own or specially-bought books, we’ve prepared some suggested ‘prompts’ for use when approaching new readers, which you can find here.
+Whether you’re from an organisation receiving our publisher-donated books, or you’re an individual giving away your own books, we’ve prepared some suggested ‘prompts’ for use when approaching new readers, which you can find here.

 Which book should I give away?

 You’re free to give away whichever book you choose on World Book Night, and it’s important that you can enthuse about it yourself to your chosen recipient.
 But turning someone on to reading is not about you, it’s about them.
 It’s about nudging them towards the realisation that there will always be something of relevance to their own lives that they can enjoy – whether it’s a biography of someone they admire, a novel set in the place they live or a picture book to share with their children.
 Think about what might spark their interest and then look for the book that they won’t be able to resist.
 Don’t forget to add your recommendations to our Goodreads list, too!

 Do I have to give my books away on 23 April?

 We ask that books are given out on or around 23 April.
 If there is an event taking place (whether specially organised or a public event) either in the days before or after at which you wish to give out your books, that’s fine.

 What role will libraries and bookshops play?